alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

     replacing "3.5.1" with the version of Python you want to use (it must be supported by the buildpack: currently versions 2.7.11 to 3.5.2 are supported.)

+4. Make sure you have all the required modules for your project installed into your virtual environment (including Django).

 1. Generate a ``requirements.txt`` file if your project doesn't already have one by running ``pip freeze > requirements.txt`` in the root of the local folder.
     Add the following lines to the ``requirements.txt`` file.